Anatomy

 Usage

 Use the attachments component to upload files with the browse file button.
 The button opens a window for the user to select a local file to add as an attachment.
 The attachments component supports the following attachment file types: .gif, .png, .bmp, .pdf, .ppt, .doc, .xls, and .txt.
 An admin can set the supported file types.
-When configured, users can create or delete documents in the document repository.
+When configured, users can create or delete attachments in the attachment repository.

 You can place the full component in a contextual side panel on a page or as a related item, where the attachments are associated with specific records.